You Know You're a New Christian When...

 Others who had grown up in the church acknowledged they never really had much of a "new Christian" experience, but even then, if you’ve ever encountered a baby Christian for whom a parable refers to a couple of steers rather than a story Jesus told, this column’s for you.

 Sometimes things are funny because they’re true, other times the truth stings a bit, and other truths are profound.
 So we’ve broken the community observations out into four categories.
-But whatever the case, Psalm 51:6 in The Message paraphrase applies: “What you're after is truth from the inside out.
+But whatever the case, Psalms 51:6 in The Message paraphrase applies: “What you're after is truth from the inside out.
 Enter me, then; conceive a new, true life.”

 So with apologies to Jeff Foxworthy, we present…

 (The foibles of on-fire innocence)

 10. ...you think Benediction is a chain of restaurants. –figmentPez

 9. …you think anyone attending fewer than four Bible studies a week is backsliding. --tomp

 8. …your head spins trying to figure the difference between a First Chronicle and a Second Corinthian. –zerblig

 7. ...everything, including what's for dinner, is a sign from God as to what you should do (example: tacos are for dinner; God must want me to go to